 The Moral to Ed’s Story

 Until next time, drive safely!
 And remember, if you ever have an “Ed” experience – forget about your pants.
-Call your insurance agent, then drive straight to Precision Body & Paint in Bend or Beaverton for a free estimate – no appointment necessary!
+Call your insurance agent, then drive straight to Precision Body & Paint in Bend or Beaverton for a preliminary estimate – no appointment is necessary!